 Final Thoughts on Lili

 On the whole, there’s definitely a lot to like about Lili.
 For one, it’s free — which is always welcome.
 Secondly, for those who don’t need or have a dedicated expense-tracking tool like Quickbooks or Hurdlr, Lili could be a smart way to separate your business and personal expenses without needing to juggle multiple accounts.
-Plus, the Tax Bucket idea could definitely come in handy and bring attention to one of the least fun aspects of being self-employed.
+Plus, the Buckets idea could definitely come in handy and bring attention to one of the least fun aspects of being self-employed: taxes.
 With all things considered, I think what Lili offers is pretty smart and clever.
 Plus, currently, new customers using a referral link can earn a $25 bonus when they open an account and spend $250 on their debit card within their first 45 days.

 Of course, I do see some room for improvement with Lili as well.
 Perhaps most notably, I’m still very curious why the mobile check deposit feature needs to be unlocked.
 Perhaps I’m crazy but, to me, it would seem as though such a feature would be more important for freelancers than direct deposit would be, considering that they may very well be working for multiple companies over the course of a year.
 Aside from that, I also wish that the account offered some level of interest.
 Also, while debit cards may work well for some people, I personally think credit cards are better for most purchases considering their extra protections and potential rewards (although those who can’t trust themselves with credit should certainly stay away).